 Keratoconus is a non-inflammatory eye condition in which the normally round dome-shaped clear window of the eye (cornea) progressively thins causing a cone-like bulge to develop.

 What is keratoconus?

-The change in shape and thinning of the cornea and, in later stages, scarring causing loss of transparency of the cornea impairs the ability of the eye to focus properly, causing poor vision.
+The change in shape and thinning of the cornea and, in later stages scarring, causes loss of transparency of the cornea which impairs the ability of the eye to focus properly, causing poor vision.

 Treatments for keratoconus